Godzilla vs. Hedorah: Development

+Filming and special effects

 The film marked director Banno's directorial debut; however, the budget for Godzilla vs. Hedorah was significantly lower than previous Godzilla films.
 Banno was only given 35 days to shoot the film and only had one team available to shoot both the drama and monster effects scenes.
 Veteran Godzilla director Ishirō Honda was later tasked by producer Tomoyuki Tanaka to watch Banno's rough cut and provide advice.

+Teruyoshi Nakano provided the special effects for the film and worked alongside Banno in order to make a film that spoke about the dangers of environmental pollution in the same way the original Godzilla addressed the threat of nuclear weapons.
+Nakano and Banno often differed on how they should approach the movie with Nakano favored a tone and approach similar to the original Godzilla, while Banno wanted to make a film more directed towards children.
+The original script didn't feature Godzilla flying, but Banno wanted something "extraordinary" for the film.
+Nakano reluctantly added in the sequence, saying later in life he felt it was mistake in doing so.
+In order to alleviate the bleak tone several comedic scenes were added by Nakano.

 Kenpachiro Satsuma, the actor who played Hedorah, was struck with appendicitis shortly after production as he was giving a publicity interview to a newspaper while only loosely wearing the heavy Hedorah costume.
 He had to be rushed off to surgery.
 During the appendectomy, Satsuma learned that painkillers had no effect on him.

 Director Yoshimitsu Banno was going to make a sequel to this film, but it was scrapped due to the fact that Tomoyuki Tanaka reportedly hated Godzilla vs. Hedorah, so he fired Yoshimitsu Banno.
 The next film was going to be called Godzilla vs. Redmoon, but this was scrapped and later became Daigoro vs. Goliath, then they planned a new film called Godzilla vs. The Space Monsters: Earth Defensive Directive, but this was also scrapped and then became The Return of King Ghidorah, which was also scrapped, after which they ultimately made Godzilla vs. Gigan.

 The film also includes animated sequences, which were intended to convey the environmental message.

+Godzilla vs. Hedorah features a relatively uncelebrated cast, as requested by Banno.